Treaty of Weissenburg

 The Treaty of Weissenburg (Vertrag von Weißenburg or Weißenburger Vertrag) declared Archduke Ferdinand of Austria the ruler of Royal Hungary and Transylvania.
-It was signed in Weissenburg (Gyulafehérvár) on 19 July 1551.
 The territory had previously been ruled by John Zápolya's widow, Isabella Jagiełło.
+The treaty was signed in Weissenburg (later Gyulafehérvár) on 19 July 1551 by representatives of King John Sigismund Zápolya, Isabella Jagiellon of Transylvania and Ferdinand, King of the Romans.